CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 Share this guide:

-Diagram-style CI/CD pipeline showing build, tests, security scans, and deployment stages
+CI/CD pipeline overview: stages from commit to build, tests, security scans, deployment, verification, and monitoring

-A CI/CD pipeline is an automated workflow that turns a code change into a tested, deployable release.
-It exists to reduce risk and increase delivery speed: every change follows the same checks, the same build rules, and the same deployment steps.
+A CI/CD pipeline is the automated delivery system that turns code changes into tested, scanned, and deployable releases.
+Its job is to remove “tribal knowledge” from shipping: every change follows the same quality checks, the same build rules, and the same deployment path.

 Simple mental model

-A good pipeline answers three questions automatically: Does it work? (tests), Is it safe? (security + policy), Can we release it reliably? (deploy + rollback).
+A good pipeline answers three questions automatically: Does it work? (tests), Is it safe? (security + policy), Can we release it reliably? (deploy + verify + rollback).

 1. What a CI/CD Pipeline Is (In Plain English)